waikato-datamining/docker-for-data-scientists/docs/troubleshooting.md

 # Missing shared library

-A common error that you will encounter is installations via `pip` failing to a shared library not being present, similar to this:
+A common error that you will encounter is installations via `pip` failing due to a shared library not being present, similar to this:

 ```